stlbucket/supanuxtbucket/apps/docs/credentials-flow.md

 # Authentication and Authorization
 ## Default Setup
-By default, implicit flow with OTP login is enabled.
-This will soon be updated to PKCE flow for better default security.
+By default, PKCE flow with OTP magic-link login is enabled.

 Coupled with the demo data and the DemoAppTenants component, this helps during early stages of development and demonstration.

-It is up to you to implement the final authentication flow.
+It is up to you to implement the final authentication flow; you might also keep or evolve this one.

 This is intentional, so as not to be tied to any of the external authentication solutions including:
   - [oso](https://www.osohq.com/)